Grading#

 1. Obtain a minimum of 5,500 points across the different course components.

-2. Pass the mandatory lab assignments and have them approved by a teacher assistant during the lab sessions.
+2. Pass the mandatory lab assignments and have them approved by a teacher assistant during the lab sessions before your designated deadline.

 def final_grade(